mikeleo03/Tarjans-Simulation_Frontend/README.md

 ```
 If you do it correctly, the pogram should be running on localhost:3000.
 Don't forget to run the backend side also.
 Further explanation on how to run the backend development server stated on [this repository](https://github.com/mikeleo03/Tarjans-Algorithm-Simulation_Backend)

+### Run the application from deployed website
+You can also run the whole program by clicking this [deployment link](tarjans-simulation-frontend.vercel.app)

 ## How to Use the Program
 1. Go to the website with the procedure explained before.
 2. Insert a .txt file in the box provided on the form side to initiate a graph.
 The program also will give error messages if the input file is not well-formatted.
 If the input is valid, the graph of your input will be loaded in the left side with some additional buttons.